Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 Bystander engagement is encouraged through safe and positive intervention techniques and by empowering third-party intervention and prevention, such as calling for help, using intervention-based apps, identifying allies and/or creating distractions.
 Bystander empowerment training highlights the need for those who intervene to ensure their own safety in the intervention techniques they choose and motivates them to intervene as stakeholders in the safety of the community when others might choose to be bystanders.

-In the event that sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence do occur, the Embry-Riddle Aeronautical University Prescott Campus takes the matter very seriously.
-The Embry-Riddle Aeronautical University Prescott Campus employs interim protection measures, such as interim suspensions and/or no contact orders, in any case where a student’s behavior represents a risk of violence, threat, pattern or predation.
-If a student is accused of sexual misconduct, other gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, s/he is subject to action in accordance with the University’s Nondiscrimination Policy in the student handbook.
-A student wishing to officially report such an incident may do so by contacting Campus Safety & Security at 928-777-3333 or the Title IX Coordinator at 386-226-7971.
-Anyone with knowledge about sexual misconduct, gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence is encouraged to report it immediately.
-Protective measures for victims are available from the campus whether a victim chooses to report to local and/or campus law enforcement and irrespective of whether a victim pursues a formal complaint through the Embry-Riddle Aeronautical University Prescott Campus resolution process.
+In the event that sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence do occur, Embry-Riddle Aeronautical University takes the matter very seriously.
+The Embry-Riddle Aeronautical University Prescott Campus employs interim protection/supportive measures, such as interim suspensions and/or no contact orders, in any case where a student’s behavior represents a risk of violence, threat, pattern or predation.
+If a student is accused of sexual misconduct, other gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, the University may implement the Title IX Sexual Harassment or the University Sexual Misconduct grievance process.

-If you are the victim of sexual misconduct, gender-based violence or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:
+If you are the victim of sexual misconduct, gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:

 • Go to a safe place and speak with someone you trust.
 Tell this person what happened.
 If there is any immediate danger, contact Campus Safety & Security at 928-777-3333 if you are on campus or call 911 if you are off campus.